thecodesmith/thecodesmith.github.io/about.md

 ### I love people

 I love meeting people, communicating, sharing life together.
-It's all to easy to be anonymous online, where communication is cheap.
+It's all too easy to be anonymous online, where communication is cheap.
-But know that what I care about is you, the person.
+But what I care about is you, the person.
 Let's talk face-to-face over a coffee or a beer sometime.

 ### I love my family